Sunday, July 26, 2020

 And finally, he got out our smallest grater and started shaving off pieces of chocolate from a Trader Joe's chocolate truffle bar to decorate the outside of the cake.
 He grated off approximately one ounce of it to make a pile of shavings that looked like roughly the right amount.
 They weren't so much chocolate curls as chocolate fragments, but they'd have the flavor and texture we were going for.

 With all the components now ready to go, it was time to begin assembling the cake.
-He started with one of the sponge layers, then spread on a fairly thick layer of chocolate ganache, followed by another cake layer and an equally thick layer of raspberry...
+He started with one of the sponge layers, then spread on a fairly thick layer of chocolate mousse, followed by another cake layer and an equally thick layer of raspberry...

 ...and continued with cake, mousse, and cake until he had the entire stack assembled and ready for decorating.
 Since he just eyeballed the layers, he ended up not using quite all of the mousse he'd made; there was maybe a third of a cup left of each type.
 But he probably could have used all of it without hurting the flavor balance any.